grace2025/AI_Final_Project/README.md

-# AI_Final_Project: Finding the Best Genre Prediction Model
+# Finding the Best Genre Prediction Model
-### Anna Birge, Grace Bhagat, Zach Paquette, Hannah Storer

 This is a Python project that compares different classifiers to determine the best classifier that predicts a songs genres.
 The data is pulled from Kaggle which originally pulled the data from Spotify.